seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 The bravest questant shrinks, find what you seek,
 That fame may cry you loud: I say, farewell.

-*Exit*
+**Second Lord**
+Health, at your bidding, serve your majesty!

+**KING**
+Those girls of Italy, take heed of them:
+They say, our French lack language to deny,
+If they demand: beware of being captives,
+Before you serve.

+**Both**
+Our hearts receive your warnings.

+**KING**
+Farewell.
+Come hither to me.

+*Exit, attended*

 **First Lord**
 O, my sweet lord, that you will stay behind us!

 **PAROLLES**
-'Tis not his fault, the spark.
+'Tis not his fault, the spark. ...

 **Second Lord**
+...
 O, 'tis brave wars!

 **PAROLLES**
 Most admirable: I have seen those wars.